kimjoar/writings/understanding-backbone.md

  });
 ```

+Now, this is easy to test!

 Instead of writing `this.el.find` we can create a simple helper so we
 can write `this.$` instead.
 With this little change it feels like we are
-saying, I want to use jQuery to look for something locally on this view,
+saying, I want to use jQuery to look for something locally on this view
 instead of globally in the entire HTML.
 And it's so easy to add:

 ```diff